Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies Visiting Fellow Ms. Kirsten Goetze

 In May 2014 she received the Rule of Law Award of the Virginia Holocaust Museum and the Virginia Law Foundation.
 She is also a jury member for the EuropeanDialogue Silver award, Karlsruhe.

-For her fellowship at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies, Ms. Goetze will examine the pre-trial interviews of Adolf Eichmann conducted by Israeli police Captain Avner Less through a legal framework in conjunction with the Ferenczy reports and trial transcripts, the Edmund Veesenmayer interrogations, and the personal records of Hauptmann Avner W. Less to determine what information can be gained regarding the Hungarian Operation of 1944.
+For her fellowship at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies, Ms. Goetze examined the pre-trial interviews of Adolf Eichmann conducted by Israeli police Captain Avner Less through a legal framework in conjunction with the Ferenczy reports and trial transcripts, the Edmund Veesenmayer interrogations, and the personal records of Hauptmann Avner W. Less to determine what information could be gained regarding the Hungarian Operation of 1944.

-Ms. Kirsten Goetze will be in residence at the Mandel Center until August 31, 2014.
-She may be contacted via email at firstname.lastname@example.org.
+Ms. Kirsten Goetze was in residence at the Mandel Center until June 1 to August 31, 2014.